 As a rule of thumb, losing 1 to 2 pounds a week is the safest way to slim down.
 A low-calorie fad diet like the 3-Day Mayo Clinic Diet or the Grapefruit Diet will only cause short-term weight loss, as these eating plans mostly cause a loss of water and muscle mass, not fat loss, according to the American Academy of Family Physicians.

-The 3-Day Diet is so food-restrictive it would be difficult to stay on it long-term.
-And there's a very good chance a dieter will gain back the weight he or she lost, and possibly more.
+The 3-Day Diet is so food-restrictive it would be difficult to stay on it long term.
+And there's a good chance you can gain back the weight you lost, and possibly more.

 "When diets are so restrictive, not only will they cause nutrient deficiencies, but they're also not sustainable.
-If a diet promises something that's too good to be true, chances are you won't be able to maintain the weight loss," says Zeratsky.
+If a diet promises something that's too good to be true, chances are you won't be able to maintain the weight loss," Zeratsky says.

 Following a high-protein, low-carb diet long-term not only results in nutrient deficiencies but also other negative side effects.
 The Mayo Clinic warns that high protein consumption can lead to bad breath, headache and constipation.
 What's more, some high-protein diets, when they include foods like red meat and full-fat dairy, may boost the risk of heart disease.

-And consider this: New research suggests it's not the type of macronutrient diet you follow (such as one emphasizing protein, carbohydrates or unsaturated fats) that makes a difference in reducing the risk of heart disease; rather, it's the healthy foods you eat.
+And consider this: New research suggests it's not the type of macronutrient diet you follow (like one high in protein, carbohydrates or unsaturated fats) that makes a difference in reducing the risk of heart disease; rather, it's the nutritious foods you eat.

-An August 2019 study, published in the International Journal of Cardiology, involved 164 adults with high blood pressure or hypertension who were split into three groups that followed different diets.
+An August 2019 study in the International Journal of Cardiology followed 164 adults with high blood pressure or hypertension, who were split into three groups that followed different diets.
 Each diet was rich in fruits and veggies, lean meats and fiber.
 Ultimately, all three diets reduced heart injury and inflammation in people with risk factors for heart disease.
-Emphasizing one macronutrient or another was less important than eating an overall healthy diet.
+Emphasizing one macronutrient or another was less important than eating an overall nutritious diet.

-Additionally, forsaking an entire food group, like carbohydrates, can have repercussions.
+And cutting out an entire food group (like carbohydrates) can have repercussions.
 Your body uses carbs as fuel to keep it going.
-A low-carb diet decreases insulin levels, which forces your body to burn stored fat for energy (since you're not getting any energy from your food).
-That can cause weight loss, but it also causes fatigue, according to the Mayo Clinic.
+A low-carb diet decreases insulin levels, which forces your body to burn stored fat for energy (because you're not getting any energy from your food).
+That can cause weight loss, but it may also cause fatigue in some people, according to the Mayo Clinic.

 The most effective diet for safe, maintainable weight loss as well as improved health is one that includes a wide variety of fruits and vegetables, whole grains and low-fat protein sources as well as consistent physical activity.